kasimVora/picker_pro_max_ultra/README.md

 ## ✨ Features

-- 📸 Capture image using the camera
+- 📸 Capture image & video using the camera
 - 🖼 Pick images & videos from the gallery
 - 📂 Folder-based media browsing
 - 🔁 Multi-selection support